GIScience/osmalert/docs/presentations_demos.md

 * Format: 30 minutes talk/demo, 15 minutes Q&A
 * Individual contribution
 * Relevant for final grading
+* If you choose a presentation, please check in the slides

 1. Explain 'Principles of Applied SW Eng' in our own words
 2. Refactoring Demo with project code of your own choice (multiple demos possible)